camille-readbean/tp/docs/DeveloperGuide.md

 There are only two methods for modifying the appointments, all of which will preserve the order when inserting or removing.
 <br>
 Two helper methods within [Client](https://github.com/AY2324S2-CS2103T-T17-1/tp/blob/master/src/main/java/seedu/address/model/client/Client.java), `withNewAppointment` and `removeAppointment`, are provided to add and remove an appointment from the Client's list respectively.
-These helper methods essentially does a copy of the existing list, modify it and create a new instance of Client with the new modified list.
+These helper methods essentially creates a copy of the existing list, modify it and create a new instance of Client with the new modified list.
 Within Appointment itself, it reuses the `Address` class that is also used in `Client`.
 Parsing wise, it should behave the same as in any other command.
 It is guaranteed that the fields, `from` come before or is the same as `to`.<br>
 <br>